At AIRINC, we hear a familiar set of questions from mobility teams and HR leaders managing shorter-duration moves:

 These questions come up more often as organizations rely on agile, short-term solutions to meet business needs.
 And while the assignments may be shorter, the risks around classification, tax exposure, and employee experience are anything but small.

 Because we work with short-term assignment and per diem data every day, we know how easy it is for well-intentioned travel to turn into an “accidental assignment.”
-That’s exactly why we’re hosting this Back-to-Basics webinar on short-term mobility models—to help organizations clearly distinguish between Business Travel, Extended Business Travel (EBT), and Short-Term Assignments (STAs), and apply the right approach from the start.
+Our recent Back-to-Basics webinar explored how mobility teams can clearly distinguish between Business Travel, Extended Business Travel (EBT), and Short-Term Assignments—and apply the right structure from the start.

 Shorter-duration mobility is often viewed as lower risk—but misclassification can quickly create challenges across multiple areas, including: